SanjaiKumar-001/SOC-LAB/01-Investigations/Phase-01-Endpoint/003-lsass-credential-dumping-lolbin-tradecraft/README.md

 The objective would be to prevent the affected endpoint from communicating with other systems while preserving the machine for investigation.

-No laboratory firewall rule was used as the containment mechanism.

 ---

 ## Preserve Evidence